zhangweijian97/LogseqNote/pages/dme presentation.md

 Here arise another question, that is, how to measure the non-gaussianity?
 ### We have following measurements
 #### The first is to maximize the kurtosis.
-A gaussian random variable has 0 kurtosis, while
+A gaussian random variable has 0 kurtosis, while for
 讲
 ###
 ##